jksdua/redis-events/readme.md

 __Inter-process/inter-system event emitter__

-Redis event emitter built against the Event Emitter API.
+Redis event emitter is built against the node.js Event Emitter API.
 It helps scale out code built using event emitters without having to change any app related code (well, a signle line of code!).
 Simply require `redis-events` instead of `events`.

 It supports all the methods exposed by Node's built-in event emitters.